YOUSSEFWAEL54/HTB-machines/season 9/eloquia/eloquia.md

 "C:\Users\web\AppData\Local\Microsoft\Edge\User Data\Default"
 ```

-so as we web user we can decrypt the data anyways i make the ai created the decrypt code
+so as we web user we can decrypt the data anyways i maked the decrypt code

 i stuck in this point i cant download for example from server to the web app is always says acsses denied and powershell the same so no soultion except using echo to create a file

 thats code decrypt the (aes 256 crypt)

+by skaw

 ```
 echo import os # to make actions on system > edge_decrypt.py